mmontesanonyc/vega-lite-library/README.md

  ```

 ### Using Arquero
 A lot of these examples bring data in using Arquero.
+This plus using named data sources should let us do a lot more manipulation within the browser.

 ### Map things
 - Map with highlight-on-hover